Fun & Festive Christmas CocktailsLast updated: December 21st, 2021 Published on: November 11, 2019

 STEP 1 – Tip the egg white and sugar in two separate bowls, and dip the rims of your glasses.

-STEP 2 – Mix the pomegranate juice, Pimms and lemon juice in a jug with ice.
+STEP 2 – Mix the pomegranate juice and lime juice in a jug with ice.

 STEP 3 – Gently add ginger beer on top of each glass just before serving.